 In June 2000, Berkshire Hathaway acquired Justin Brands, the parent company of Justin Boots, Acme Boots, and Acme Brick, for $600 million in cash.

-In December 2000, Berkshire Hathaway acquired Benjamin Moore & Co., headquartered in Montvale, New Jersey.
+In December 2000, Berkshire Hathaway acquired Benjamin Moore & Co., a company that formulates, manufactures, and sells architectural coatings.

 In 2000, Nebraska Furniture Mart purchased Homemakers Furniture.

-In 2005, Berkshire Hathaway acquired PacifiCorp for $5.1 billion in cash and assumed $4.3 billion in debt and preferred stock.
+In 2005, Berkshire Hathaway acquired PacifiCorp for $5.1 billion in cash, and assumed $4.3 billion in PacificCorp debt and preferred stock.

-In December 2011, Berkshire Hathaway formed BH Media Group with the purchase of the Omaha World-Herald, including other daily and weekly newspapers.
+In December 2011, Berkshire Hathaway formed BH Media Group with the purchase of the Omaha World-Herald, which included six other daily newspapers and several weeklies across Nebraska and southwest Iowa.

-In June 2012, Berkshire Hathaway purchased 63 newspapers from Media General for $142 million in cash.
+In June 2012, Berkshire Hathaway purchased 63 newspapers from Media General for $142 million in cash, including the Richmond Times-Dispatch and Winston-Salem Journal.

 In 2012, National Indemnity acquired workers' compensation insurer GUARD for $221 million.

-In March 2013, Berkshire Hathaway Energy rebranded its residential real estate brokerage business as HomeServices of America.
+In March 2013, the residential real estate brokerage business was rebranded as HomeServices of America, a division of Berkshire Hathaway Energy.

 In 2013, Berkshire Hathaway purchased the Tulsa World, the Greensboro, North Carolina-based News & Record, Virginia's Roanoke Times, and Press of Atlantic City.